kumarlabgit/ESL-PSC/packaging/conda/README.md

 # Conda Packaging (WIP)

-This directory contains a first-pass conda recipe for packaging the unified `esl-psc` CLI plus required Python modules for utility subcommands.
+This directory contains a local conda-build recipe for packaging the unified `esl-psc` CLI plus required Python modules for utility subcommands.

 ## Local Build